berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 The two PixelStore commands (glPixelStorei and glPixelStoref) are exceptions.
 These commands are issued to the server only to allow it to set its error state appropriately.
 Pixel storage state is maintained entirely on the client side.
-When pixel data is transmitted to the server (by gl- DrawPixels, for example), the pixel storage information that describes it is transmitted as part of the same protocol request.
+When pixel data is transmitted to the server (by glDrawPixels, for example), the pixel storage information that describes it is transmitted as part of the same protocol request.
 Implementations may not change this behavior, because such changes would cause shared contexts to behave incorrectly.